CiubancanC/sequentialthinking/README.md

 - Ensures readable and maintainable architecture
 - Professional-level expertise in each role
 - Dependency injection system for better testability and maintainability
+- **NEW**: Integration with Google's Gemini 2.5 Flash Preview model for enhanced responses

 ## Tools

 ### rolePrompt

 A tool that enables AI models to adopt specific professional roles for enhanced problem-solving.
+When configured with a Google API key, it can use Gemini 2.5 Flash Preview to provide even more detailed and accurate responses.

 **Inputs:**
 - `role` (string): The professional role to adopt (e.g., "architect", "senior-developer", "qa-engineer")
 - `context` (string): The context or problem description for the role to address
+- `scenarioId` (string, optional): ID of a predefined scenario to use for additional context

 ## Usage